Published on September 13, 2020

 There are four attachment styles:

 Each of those styles predisposes us to how we will view, approach, and experience sex.
-While secure attachment is associated with a fulfilling sex life, the other three – categorized as insecure – often lead to more problems in intimate relationships.
+While secure attachment often correlates with a fulfilling sex life, the other three – categorized as insecure – often lead to more problems in intimate relationships.

 Let’s go through each attachment style now.
 If you need a quick recap, check out our article on the four attachment styles.